 Your break-even age is the point at which you’d come out ahead by delaying Social Security benefits.
-Your actual Social Security break-even age can depend on the number of benefits you’re eligible to receive, your tax situation and things like how inflation might affect the purchasing power of your benefits.
+Your actual break-even age depends on your benefit eligibility, tax bracket and how inflation affects your benefits’ purchasing power.

-Your full retirement age is the age at which you can claim the full benefits that you’ve accrued throughout your working years.
-While you can technically retire and start claiming Social Security payments at age 62, retiring at that point won’t give you access to your full retirement benefits.
-Your full retirement age is determined based on when you were born, explained in detail below.
+Your full retirement age is the age at which you can claim the full Social Security benefits that you’ve accrued throughout your working years.
+While you can technically retire and start claiming Social Security payments at age 62, claiming at that point won’t give you access to your full retirement benefits.
+The Social Security Administration determines your full retirement age based on your birth year.

 For the first several decades of the Social Security program, everyone had the same full retirement age: 65.
 But Congress introduced amendments in 1983 that would allow the normal retirement age to increase over time.
 Congressional leaders felt that a gradual adjustment of the full retirement age was necessary to ensure that there was enough money to keep Social Security from facing insolvency.